 Try swapping out the banana on occasion with other fruit such as: peaches, papayas, mangoes or any other fruit that you enjoy.

-For reasons that are out of the scope of this simple document (but covered in this book), changing your greens on occasion is a good idea.
+For reasons that are out of the scope of this simple document, changing your greens on occasion is a good idea.
 Try not to use the same green in your smoothie consistently for more than a week.
 Great replacements for the parsley in the base green smoothie recipe above include dill, kale (green or purple), rapini, dandelion greens, carrot top greens, beet top greens and spinach.
 Basically any dark green leafy vegetable will do!

 The basic smoothie equipment you’d need for making your smoothies is of course, a blender.
 Some of the more modern blenders come with a smoothie button, which I find makes the smoothie perfect every time leaving no green chunks.
 Opt for one with this feature if you are in the market for a new blender.